Ultra Hal TTS Reader

 Converting a Document into WAV Audio File

-The Ultra Hal Text-to-Speech Reader Interface
+The Zabaware Text-to-Speech Reader Interface

 The program needs to be running in order to automatically read dialog boxes, clipboard contents, and instant messages.
 If you do not plan to use any of these features and do not wish for the program to automatically start with your computer, you may simply remove its shortcut from your startup folder located in the start menu.
 You can always manually start the program from its own shortcut located in the start menu.
 Once you start the program, you will see an interface like this: